Celtics–Pistons rivalry: Later years

 The 2010s saw both teams head into opposite directions.
 Detroit endured a lengthy rebuild with only two playoff appearances, while Boston maintained its status as a playoff contender behind new stars such as Jayson Tatum, Jaylen Brown, Gordon Hayward, Kyrie Irving and Kemba Walker.
+During the 2023–24 season, the Celtics staged a remarkable 21-point comeback against the Pistons, securing an overtime win to extend Detroit's losing streak to 28, which is the longest single-season losing streak and tied for the longest losing streak overall in NBA history.